Weapons: Troops and civilians may suffer long-term health effects, reports Paul Brown

 Chemicals stockpiled by Iraq as well as the depleted uranium used by allied forces could be implicated in illnesses associated with the Gulf war.
 Tests on Gulf veterans last year by independent Canadian scientists show that some have uranium in their bloodstream.

-it is not highly radioactive, but on impact uranium turns to dust and can be breathed in.
+it is not highly radioactive, but on impact uranium turns to dust and can be

 'In our view it is a serious danger long term to soldiers returning from the battlefield and to the civilians remaining behind in the war zone when peace finally returns.
 We think these weapons should be banned.'